Inflectra/rapise-documentation/docs/Guide/dialog_add_web_service.md

 ### Framework Mode

-You have the option to add a REST or SOAP web service to the currently active Test Case or Module/Page Object in the editor.
+You can add a REST or SOAP web service to the currently active Test Case or Module/Page Object in the editor.
 The term "current" refers to the item that is currently selected or being edited.

-Here are the corresponding images:
+The corresponding images are shown below:

 ![Current Test Case](./img/dialog_add_web_service_current_test_case.png)

-When you access *Tools / Web Services*, it will display the correct path:
+When you access *Tools > Web Services*, the correct path will be displayed:

 ![Web Service Name](./img/dialog_add_web_service_service_test_name.png){width="615px"}